Verified for 2026 Academic Year FAFSA, Grants and Scholarships

 Completing the FAFSA is the single most important step in securing 2026 financial aid.
 It determines your eligibility for federal grants, work-study, and loans.

-1. Create your FSA ID at studentaid.gov early.
+Step 1: Create your FSA ID first

 State Aid Directory